 Learn about Retinal Diseases & more

-Dr. Carl Regillo was a Phi Kappa Phi graduate of Northeastern University, College of Pharmacy, where he was the class Valedictorian.
-He received his medical degree from Harvard Medical School on a full military scholarship.
-He performed his internship in internal medicine at Harvard’s Brigham and Women’s Hospital in Boston, and both his ophthalmology residency and vitreoretinal fellowship at Wills Eye Institute in Philadelphia.
-He was appointed the Co-Chief Resident and awarded a Heed Ophthalmic Fellowship during his postgraduate training.
+Dr. Carl Regillo is a Phi Kappa Phi graduate of Northeastern University, College of Pharmacy, where he was the class Valedictorian.
+He received his medical doctor degree from Harvard Medical School.
+Dr. Regillo completed his internship in internal medicine at Harvard’s Brigham and Women’s Hospital in Boston.
+He performed his ophthalmology residency at Wills Eye Hospital in Philadelphia where he was appointed the Co-Chief Resident.
+This training was followed by a two-year vitreoretinal fellowship at Wills Eye Hospital where he was awarded a prestigious Heed Ophthalmic Fellowship.

-After training, he was commissioned a Major in the United States Air Force and stationed four years as a vitreoretinal surgeon at the San Diego Naval Medical Center.
-There he was Co-Director of the Ophthalmology Department’s Retina Service, Assistant Professor of Ophthalmology at the University of California, San Diego, and recipient of a Naval Commendation medal and the Ophthalmology Department’s annual teaching award.
-In 1998, he returned to Philadelphia to join Mid Atlantic Retina and the Retina Service of Wills Eye Institute.
+After formal training, he served four years in the military as a vitreoretinal surgeon stationed at the San Diego Naval Medical Center.
+There he was Co-Director of the medical center’s Retina Service, Assistant Professor of Ophthalmology at the University of California, San Diego, recipient of a Naval Commendation Medal and the Ophthalmology Department’s annual teaching award.
+In 1998, he returned to Philadelphia to join Mid Atlantic Retina and the Retina Service of Wills Eye.

-Dr. Regillo is currently the Director of the Retina Service of Wills Eye Institute, Professor of Ophthalmology at Thomas Jefferson University School of Medicine, and Principle Investigator of several major international clinical trials investigating new forms of treatment for macular degeneration, diabetic retinopathy, and a variety of other retinal conditions.
-He is the founder and former Director of the Wills Eye Clinical Retina Research Unit, prior Chairman of the Wills Eye Institutional Review Board and prior Chairman of the American Academy’s Basic and Clinical Science Course (BCSC) Retina Section committee.
-He is the former Wills Retina Fellowship Program Director.
+Dr. Regillo is currently Director of the Retina Service of Wills Eye Hospital, Professor of Ophthalmology at Thomas Jefferson University School of Medicine, and Principle Investigator of several major international clinical trials investigating new forms of treatment for macular degeneration, diabetic retinopathy, and a variety of other retinal conditions.
+He was the founder and former Director the Wills Eye Clinical Retina Research Unit, Chairman of the Wills Eye Hospital Institutional Review Board and the American Academy’s Basic and Clinical Science Course (BCSC) Retina Section committee.
+He also was the Wills Retina Fellowship Program Director.